vpapaste/Bioinformatics/README.md

 # Bioinformatics
-COMPGI10 - Bioinformatics (Mini Project)
+Predicting the subcellular location of eukaryotic proteins (Mini Project)